Shorzinator/CodeBrief/CODE_OF_CONDUCT.md

 ## Enforcement: When the Soufflé Falls Flat

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at shorz2905@gmail.com - e.g., a dedicated email like conduct@contextcraft.dev, or a link to privately message a maintainer].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at shorz2905@gmail.com.
 Please don't use the public issue tracker for CoC reports.

 All complaints will be reviewed and investigated promptly and fairly.
 We respect the privacy and security of the reporter of any incident.